 versions.
 It knows how to find the correct version of Access even if it's

-Multiple Access versions support the Access 2000 database format.
-However,
+Current Access versions support the Access 2000 MDB and Access 2007

-settling for the lowest common version, Total Access Startup lets you
+versions.
+Rather than settling for the lowest (oldest) common version, Total Access Startup lets you

-specify the preferred version, then downgrade as necessary.
+specify the preferred version, and a range of acceptable versions.
 For instance, you

 appears if they don't have any of them.
 Of course, your